Nvidia to acquire processor and software design company Arm for $40 billion

 It also intends to build an Arm and Nvidia-powered AI supercomputer for research purposes, and will continue operating Arm's open-licensing model while maintaining the global customer neutrality it claims has been "foundational" to the company's success.

-"Uniting Nvidia's AI computing capabilities with the vast ecosystem of Arm's CPU, we can advance computing from the cloud, smartphones, PCs, self-driving cars and robotics, to edge IoT, and expand AI computing to every corner of the globe," said Nvidia founder and CEO, Jensen Huang.
+"Uniting Nvidia's AI computing capabilities with the vast ecosystem of Arm's CPU, we can advance computing from the cloud, smartphones, PCs, self-driving cars and robotics, to edge IoT, and expand AI computing to every corner of the globe," said Nvidia founder and CEO Jensen Huang.

 "This combination has tremendous benefits for both companies, our customers, and the industry.
 For Arm’s ecosystem, the combination will turbocharge Arm’s R&D capacity and expand its IP portfolio with Nvidia's world-leading GPU and AI technology."